Updated: 6 days ago

 The internet isn't used just by millennials to perform research and shop on the web.
 Senior citizens began purchasing products online following the COVID-19 pandemic.

 When buying products, the importance of the user experience has surpassed the importance of the price.
 Consumers of all ages desire a seamless digital experience on different channels.
-In consumer packaged goods, customer experience must be at the centre of the digital revolution.
+Customer experience must be at the centre of the digital revolution in consumer packaged goods.
 We put our customers at the centre of everything we do, whether improving their experience or delivering better service.

 With a digital transformation, companies are embracing mobile-first strategies, augmented reality or artificial intelligence, cloud computing, software, IoT devices, and APIs to connect everything.